 Kurt is recognised as one of Australia’s leading keynote speakers and presenters.
-He has presented to small and large groups around Australia and internationally, sharing tales of his sporting and life accomplishments with strong themes of building resilience, the importance of a strong team and leading through example.
+He shares tales of his sporting and life accomplishments with strong themes of building resilience, the importance of a strong team and leading through example.

 Raised in the small country town of Carcoar, Kurt Fearnley has always been determined.
 Being born without the lower portion of his spine has never held him back, from backyard games of football to crewing a winning Sydney to Hobart yacht, crawling the Kokoda Track and winning dozens of marathons around the world.

 Turning his attention to wheelchair sports in his teens, Kurt quickly became a world beater.
 He started his career with two Silver medals at the 2000 Sydney Paralympic games, before making his winning breakthrough at the 2004 Athens Paralympics with Gold in the 5000m and marathon races.
 Following the 2004 games, Kurt conquered the world, winning seven world championships and more than 30 marathons around the globe, including 10 marathons in 2007 and three straight New York marathon titles.